 From this home, I started temping.
 Between jobs, I took the time out to see some of Europe.
-6 months turned to 7, 8… 9.
+6 months turned into 7, 8… 9.

 I took a tour group to Amsterdam on my own.
 It was again an exciting thing for me to be going and doing things by myself.
 I made great friends and loved seeing the birthplace of my Mother.

-I made great friends with a girl in London and in July we decided to take a 10 day trip to Italy.
-We spent 3 nights in Florence, 3 nights in Rome and 3 nights in Sorrento.
+I made great friends with a girl in London and in July we decided to take a 10-day trip to Italy.
+We spent 3 nights in Florence, 3 nights in Rome, and 3 nights in Sorrento.
 I will never forget that trip.
-Being young, single (for the first time since 16), travelling with another young single and just enjoying every moment.
-It’s so different from travelling with kids or even a partner.
+Being young, single (for the first time since 16), traveling with another young single, and just enjoying every moment.
+It’s so different from traveling with kids or even a partner.
 Complete freedom to be selfish and do whatever you like, whenever you like.
 I will never forget that moment I stepped into the Colosseum, it changed my life.
 Knowing Christians had faced lions for their faith….
 It truly impacted me and was a moment in time I will cherish always.